mayank22785/blog/_posts/2016-07-09-playing-with-rkt-and-appc.md

 * Composable
 * Security
 * Decentralization
-* Open Souce
+* Open Source

 ![app-container-rkt-14-638](https://cloud.githubusercontent.com/assets/8342133/16660112/b66d8dc4-448a-11e6-916b-ff109cf64fe7.jpg)

-# Building ACI Images:
+# Building ACI Images

 Building aci images is easy to use with an awesome [acbuild][10] project.
 Using this project you can easily create your own aci images.
 Its under heavy development process and might change its workflow in the future.
 By building aci images you can directly use them with rkt.
 Much as like you can use [docker][6] images with [docker][6].